 Stage 5: Scaling

-Tupaia is now live in 6 countries, with baseline data available from every single health facility in Kiribati, Solomon Islands, Vanuatu, Tonga, Tokelau and Cook Islands.
-Functionality has expanded to include overlaying HIS and LMIS data.
+Tupaia is now live in 6 countries, with aggregated data available from every single health facility in Kiribati, Solomon Islands, Vanuatu, Tonga, Tokelau and Cook Islands.
+Functionality includes real-time overlays of data from DHIS2 and mSupply.

-Health, Transport & Supply Chains and TechnologySEE LESS
+Health, Transport & Supply Chains, Data/Analytics, Humanitarian Assistance and Disaster Risk ReductionSEE LESS

 Funds Raised to Date